SamuelSchlesinger/haskell-server-template/README.md

 is specified in the config, and the EKG server, if present in the config, will be available at the host, port pair that is specified for it in the config.
 If a TLS config is provided, the server will be run using TLS.

+Note: The EKG server will never be run using TLS.
+You should never expose the port you run it on to the outside world, otherwise people will have access to all of your metrics.
+The preferred way to use it remotely in production would be to direct traffic securely through a TLS enabled proxy, or to port-forward under the protection of a VPN.

 # Code Structure